Commitment + Clinical Leadership = Better Outcomes

 Another way to help get better sleep is by simply relaxing before bedtime.
 Sometimes our stresses, anxiety, and worries can keep us up at night.

-But did you know that not getting enough of sleep might be hindering the amount of stress you have?
-According to a survey cited by the American Psychological Associate, 21% of adults who don’t get enough of sleep feel stressed.8
+But did you know that not getting enough sleep might be hindering the amount of stress you have?
+According to a survey cited by the American Psychological Associate, 21% of adults who don’t get enough sleep feel stressed.8

 This means stress and sleep can be linked to one another; the less sleep you get, the more stressed you feel.